 These consolidated financial statements have been prepared on the basis that the Company will continue as a going concern, which assumes that the Company will be able to realize, in the foreseeable future, its assets and discharge its liabilities in the normal course of business as they come due.
-The Company has recurring operating losses, negative cash flow from operations, working capital deficiency of \$1,009,990, and a shareholders' deficiency of \$1,049,990 which includes an accumulated deficit of \$51,701,620 (2019 - \$51,141,586).
+The Company has recurring operating losses, negative cash flow from operations, and as of September 30, 2021 has a working capital deficiency of \$803,486, and a shareholders' deficiency of \$847,517 which includes an accumulated deficit of \$51,996,271 (2020 - \$51,701,620).
 The Company also expects to incur losses in future years until Northland receives authority to proceed and progresses the wind project to financial close.